Steel Axes for Stone –Age Australians

 Supporting those aspects of cultural behavior which we have called technology and conduct, is a

-third area of culture which! includes ideas, sentiments, and values.
+third area of culture which ! includes ideas, sentiments,

 These are most difficult to deal with, for they are latent and covert, and even unconscious and